1031 Exchange Guidelines: Reverse Exchange Primer

 2. The investor will have full access to the replacement property during the EAT ownership and can rent the property immediately.

-4. Reverse exchange also requires specific and unique tax reporting at year end and the Qualified Intermediary will assist with such reporting.
+4. The reverse exchange also requires specific and unique tax reporting at year end and the Qualified Intermediary will assist with such reporting.

 For assistance in finding a gem of a home, contact Sam.
-With 27 years of experience he knows where to find the home of your dreams.
+With 27+ years of experience, he knows where to find the home of your dreams.
 A 1031 Tax Deferred is a tremendous benefit and is easy to implement by following all of the rules.

 Call: 480-213-1799 or Contact Sam for Investment Guidance and to discuss your plans to purchase a Phoenix home for sale and schedule an appointment to see how he can help you achieve your real estate investment goals.